The first 30 days after a diagnosis — what to do and what can wait

 Not everything that feels urgent is actually urgent.
 Care managers might help eventually, but not this week.
 Moving might become necessary, but not this week.
 Financial and legal arrangements can wait.
 Feeling organized and prepared isn't something that will happen right now, no matter how much organizing you attempt.

 What you actually need to do in these thirty days is survive the shock of knowing.
-You need to understand what the diagnosis actually is.
-You need to absorb this into your sense of what's happening.
-You need to let your parent absorb it too.
-You need to understand their feelings about it and your own feelings about it.
-You need to sleep enough and eat enough and be somewhat kind to yourself, because you're about to enter a longer period where you'll need to make careful decisions and show up consistently for someone you love.
+Understand what the diagnosis actually is.
+Absorb this into your sense of what's happening.
+Let your parent absorb it too.
+Understand their feelings about it and your own feelings about it.
+Sleep enough and eat enough and be somewhat kind to yourself, because you're about to enter a longer period where you'll need to make careful decisions and show up consistently for someone you love.

 The organizational phase comes later.
 The difficult conversations come later.
 The plans and arrangements and new systems come later.
 Right now, you can just know what happened, feel what you feel, tell people you trust, and take care of the immediate medical instructions.
 That's enough.
 That's actually everything that needs to happen in the first thirty days.